odahu/odahu-docs/source/ref_deployments.rst

 Model Deployments
 ######################

-Odahu-flow Model Deployment API allows deploy ML models in a Kubernetes cluster.
+Odahu-flow Model Deployment API allows deploy of ML models in a Kubernetes cluster.
 Additionally, it provides the following set of features:

     * Feedback loop